am13290/Amanda-Marki_Applied-Project_Fall-2024/README.md

 ## Usage
 1. Click one of two options to either "Manually Enter" or "Upload" project specifications
-2. Input project management-related queries
+2. Input project management-related queries\
-   *NOTE: prompt MUST refer to companies/products/case details DIRECTLY (e.g.
+   ***NOTE:** prompt MUST refer to companies/products/case details DIRECTLY (e.g.
-   GOOD PROMPT
-   "How should _Nike_ document the scope management plan _for their Olympics Running Line_ to ensure it aligns with the goals of their stakeholders."
+     - GOOD PROMPT: "How should Nike document the scope management plan for their Olympics Running Line to ensure it aligns with the goals of their stakeholders."
-   BAD PROMPT
-   "How should the company document the scope management plan to ensure it aligns with the goals of the stakeholders.")
+     - BAD PROMPT: "How should the company document the scope management plan to ensure it aligns with the goals of the stakeholders.")
 4. Clear memory/relaunch chatbot before inputting new project